genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/14_customise-look-and-feel.md

 Let's apply some specific styles to some columns.

-We start by creating a stylesheet document that will have some style definitions for the grid.
+We start by creating a stylesheet document that has some style definitions for the grid.

 Create a stylesheet file called **positionsGrid.styles.ts** under the **client/web/src/routes/home/** and provide the following code: